Types of drugs

-If we classify drugs by the effects they produce, then there are 3 types of drugs:
+If we classify drugs by the effects they have, then there are 3 types of drugs:

-You don’t get addicted from one day to the next.
-It can take months or years.
+You don’t get addicted to a drug just by using it once.
+It can take months or years for most substances.
 It starts with the occasional use of a substance.
-Some people stick to that level, but others get carried away and begin taking the substance more and more.
-That happens especially if you start using alcohol or drugs to get out of a bad mood: you’re feeling fed up or stressed out, but a few drinks or joints make you feel better.
-Obviously that’s not going to help for long, and the bad mood comes back the next day.
-So you keep trying it again and again, and you need the substance more and more often.
-And otherwise you start craving it.
-You’ve grown psychologically dependent on it.
+Some people stick to using occasionally, but others get carried away and begin taking the substance more often and in larger doses.
+That happens especially if you start using alcohol or drugs for a negative reason.
+For example to get rid of a bad mood: you’re feeling depressed or stressed and a few drinks or joints make you feel better.
+That might seem to work for a short period.
+But it is not going to help in the long run, and the bad mood will come back quickly.
+So you keep trying it over and over.
+You start to notice you need more to get the same effect or that you start to use more often than before.
+When you are not using the drug, you start craving it.
+You’ve become psychologically addicted to it.

-Not only that, but your body gets more and more accustomed to the alcohol or drugs.
+Not only that, but your body gets more and more accustomed to the use of alcohol or other drugs.
 At some point, they don’t help anymore and you need increasing amounts to get the same effect as before.
 You start taking higher doses.
-Your body now expects to receive alcohol or drugs every day.
-If you stop or cut back, your body protests.
+Your body now expects to receive alcohol or other drugs on a daily basis.
+If you stop or reduce the amount you have been taking, your body protests.
 You may even get sick.
 That is called withdrawal symptoms.
-That is physical addiction.
+That is what we cal physical addiction.